tashariko/exploreDb/README.md

-# Gamedb
+# ExploreDB

-GameDb is a sample android app which show the usage of repository pattern.
+ExploreDB is a sample android app which show the usage of repository pattern.
 It implements Clean Architecture with latest android trends.

 ## Libraries Used
   * [Android-KTX](https://developer.android.com/kotlin/ktx)